jpmondet/devnet_training/maths_4_dev/algorithms.md

 THETA(V.log V + E) (with Priority Queue beeing a Fibonacci heap)

+### Optimizations

+- If shortest path is needed only for 1 source and 1 target, stop after extracting the target from the Priority Queue

+- Bi-Directional Search : Worst case may not be better but can be faster in other cases.

+- Goal-Directied Search (A "star") : Basically modify weights to be able to apply Dijkstra.

 ## Bellman-Ford

 Particularity : Won't die if there is negative cycles.